aamatodev/Covering-TravellingSalesmanProblem/README.md

 ![results](https://github.com/alesordo/Covering-Salesman-Problem/assets/85616887/c89f76fb-8f8f-4873-84c3-a7494c788f01)

 The GA gave the best results.
-Note that the best result is achieved by applying LS and 2-opt after each step.
-While this is not on the code, you can do it by simply editing the code.
+Note that the best result overall was achieved by applying LS and 2-opt after each step.
+While this is not on the code, you can test it with a simple edit.

 ## Improvements